qutip/qutip-tutorials/tutorials-v5/heom/heom-1c-spin-bath-model-underdamped-sd.md

 plot_matsubara_correlation_function_contributions()
 ```

-### Solving for the dynamics as a function of time:
+## Solving for the dynamics as a function of time

 +++